ArcBlock/abtnode-docs/src/deployment/behind-reverse-proxy/index.md

 ```

 ::: success
-If HTTPS is enabled, you need to set the `https` property in the configuration file to `true`.
-As in the configuration file above.
+If HTTPS is enabled, you need to set the `https` property in the configuration file to `true`, as in the configuration
+file above.
 :::

-After modifying the configuration file, you need to restart the ABT Node node and update the configuration.
-You can restart it through the ABT Node CLI command:
+After modifying the configuration file, you need to restart the ABT Node and update the configuration.
+You can restart
+it through the ABT Node CLI command:

 ```
 abtnode start -u
 ```

-After restarting the service, you can use the domain name to access the node normally.
+After restarting the service, you can use the domain name to access the node.

 ## Configure the domain name of the blocklet

-On the **Blocklets -> Detail -> Setting** page, you can configure the domain name of the Blocklet, fill in the domain name and click Save, then **Restart Blocklet**
+On the **Blocklets -> Detail -> Setting** page, you can configure the domain name of the Blocklet, fill in the domain
+name and click Save, then **Restart Blocklet**

 ![blocklet domain setting](./images/blocklet-domain-setting.png)